9.2 Dot Products and Projections

 .
 Here, the assumption is that the force is being applied in the direction of the motion.
 If the force applied is not in the direction of the motion, we can use the dot product to find the work done.

-Consider the scenario sketched below in which the constant force is applied to move an object from the point
+Consider the scenario sketched below in which the constant force

 to the point